eddyzhang2018/quantwithR/README.md

 My revision notes on Quantitative Analyst course from DataCamp and also from other sources if relevant.

+THe Resources.md provides links to Internet Resources which are relevant to Quantitative Finance using R.

 ## Portfolio Analysis with R